paritytech/project-mythical/docs/docs.md

 6. **[pallet-myth-proxy](../pallets/myth-proxy/src/lib.rs)**
 	- **Description**: A proxy module that allows account delegation.
 	- **Functionality**: Enhances security and resource management by enabling accounts to delegate tasks to other accounts.

+## Technical details

+### AccountId20 and EthereumSignature Support

+The Mythos parachain uses **AccountId20** and **EthereumSignature** to support interoperability and integration with Ethereum-based assets and identities.
+20-byte `AccountId20` allows for compatibility with Ethereum-style addresses, while `EthereumSignature` enables the verification of transactions and signatures originating from Ethereum accounts by checking the keccak256-hashed payload with ECDSA signature schemas.

+### XCM Configuration

+Mythos is integrated with **AssetHub** and **Snowbridge**, allowing it to receive the original [MYTH ERC20 token](https://etherscan.io/address/0xba41ddf06b7ffd89d1267b5a93bfef2424eb2003) from Ethereum and interact with other parachains in the Polkadot ecosystem.
+The XCM configuration facilitates seamless asset transfers and cross-chain communication, which is crucial for supporting multi-chain interactions and decentralized financial activities.

+### Benchmarking Hardware

+The standard hardware setup for Polkadot validators is used for benchmarking Mythos.
+This typically includes:

+- **CPU**: 8 cores, 16 threads.
+- **RAM**: 32 GB.
+- **Storage**: NVMe SSD, 1 TB.
+- **Network**: High-speed internet connection with low latency.

+This configuration ensures optimal performance and reliability for validating and collating on the Mythos parachain.

+### Consensus Details

+**Collator Selection**:
+- Mythos uses the **Collator Selection** pallet to manage the selection and management of collators who produce blocks and validate transactions.This pallet ensures that the selection process is fair and transparent, providing incentives for collators to act honestly.

+**Aura**:
+- **Aura** (Authority Round) is the consensus mechanism employed by Mythos for block production.
+Aura facilitates the production of blocks in a round-robin fashion, ensuring that blocks are produced in a timely manner and that the network remains secure.

+### Finality and Average Time to Finality

+- **Finality**: The Mythos parachain achieves finality through the Polkadot network's shared security model, which provides robust and reliable finality guarantees.

+- **Average Time to Finality**: The Mythos blockchain uses [asynchronous backing](https://wiki.polkadot.network/docs/learn-async-backing), which implies that the average time to finality on Mythos is approximately **6 seconds**, which is consistent with the Polkadot network's performance metrics and ensures rapid confirmation of transactions, usually within **18 seconds**.